 For example, CFB, representing agricultural customers, states that "Management around existing TOU periods required adaptive practices for irrigation methods and workforce oversight.
-Because the predominant use of energy by agricultural customers relates to irrigation, and the timing of irrigation requirements for a crop establishes the foundation upon which other cultural practices follow, fundamental changes in electric schedule parameters can trigger significant cost consequences."
-CFB adds, "Farm Bureau members operate in a business environment with no certainty about production schedules, input availability (weather and water) or the price that a crop will garner."
+Because the predominant use of energy by agricultural customers relates to irrigation, and the timing of irrigation requirements for a crop establishes the foundation upon which other cultural practices follow, fundamental changes in electric schedule parameters can trigger significant cost consequences."34 CFB adds, "Farm Bureau members operate in a business environment with no certainty about production schedules, input availability (weather and water) or the price that a crop will garner."35

 ACWA states that "[w]hile many water agencies will be able to adjust their operations in response to the proposed modifications in TOU rate periods, these adjustments could be fairly significant and will take time."
+36

 In comments, ratepayer advocacy groups expressed concern about the cost of providing legacy TOU periods.
-TURN asks that the Commission not establish any presumption that [certain customers] will be protected against new TOU
+TURN asks that the Commission not establish any presumption that [certain customers] will be protected against new TOU period definitions.
+TURN argues that "[a]llowing NEM customers37 to evade changes to TOU periods, while forcing the remainder of the customer class to accept new (and potentially more punitive) TOU periods, would only increase the

-&lt;sup>34 CFB Opening Comments on PD at 2.
+34 CFB Opening Comments on PD at 2.

-&lt;sup>35 CFB Opening Comments on PD at 4.
+35 CFB Opening Comments on PD at 4.

-&lt;sup>36 ACWA Opening Comments on PD at 2.
+36 ACWA Opening Comments on PD at 2.